 Analyze the specific needs of your business.
 Understand the main challenges of inventory management and if they can be solved by switching to a cloud.
 Also, it's required to form a business vision and long-term development plan.

-Outline requirements for a new inventory management system.
+Outline requirements for a new inventory management system, including CRM integration, POS integration, and eCommerce integration if needed.
 Compose functional and non-functional requirements.
+Consider customizable software features to align with business needs.

 Compose a software development plan.
 It should imply a backlog of tasks, user stories, the "definition of done" for features, and responsible roles.